pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 ## Process

  - All the configuration needed for sphinx are in the config.py file
+ - The table of contents is in the index.rst file
- - A new installation of Sphinx will overwrite the config,py file
+ - A new installation of Sphinx will overwrite both files so make shure of replace them with the files in the Pyplan's repository.